immanuel-tran/cse15l-lab-reports/lab-report-4.md

         >![Image](lab4/OtherSnip1Fail.PNG)

 Fix in Less Than 10 Lines:
-- Both our group and the reviewed group had this snippet fail when tested.
+- Both our group and the reviewed group had Snippet 1 fail when tested.
 I believe that this can possibly be fixed by changing how the code handle backticks.
 Specfically, in this case, it should not count brackets within backticks.
 Somthing like if statement to check if there is a backtick and move to the ending backtick can work.

 Snippet 2